 The earth is angry.
 Fuming.
-Trends forecaster Li Edelkoort’s seminars held recently in Cape Town and Johannesburg didn’t begin with images of stick-thin models or in-vogue interiors, but rather with pictures of hurricanes, floods and earthquakes, man-made disasters and sea birds strangled in plastic and oil.
+Dutch trend forecaster Lidewij Edelkoort’s seminars held recently in Cape Town and Johannesburg didn’t begin with images of stick-thin models or in-vogue interiors, but rather with pictures of hurricanes, floods and earthquakes, man-made disasters and sea birds strangled in plastic and oil.

 The trend prophet has spoken.
 Her predictions hold a wake-up call for designers, manufacturers and consumers – in short, all of humanity – to end the plundering of our earth’s resources for our continued senseless consumption.